ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 In your saved .sql script, just use the magic incantation to denote the parameters for replacement.
 The format is simple: `<label, datatype, default value>`

-Then, when you open the `.sql` script, you hit `CTRL + Shift + M`, and SSMS will give you a pop-up to enter your replacement values
+Then, when you open the `.sql` script, you hit `CTRL + Shift + M`, and SSMS will give you a pop-up to enter your replacement values.

 <a id="12"></a>